 6. Alcohol Effects Your Blood Sugar

-High blood glucose levels can change the delicate balance of bacteria in your intestines and can encourage pathogens like Candida to proliferate.
-Low blood sugar levels can lead to food cravings and dietary choices like late night snacking which can also encourage Candida to grow.
-These rapid changes in blood glucose can also deplete the adrenal glands.
+High blood glucose levels can disrupt microbial balance in the gut and can support the growth of pathogens like Candida.
+Low blood sugar levels can lead to food cravings and dietary choices like late night snacking which can also encourage the proliferation of Candida.
+These rapid changes in blood glucose can also deplete the adrenal glands, which as mentioned above, has its own host of issues.

 Alcohol Can Interfere With Sleep